b00750186/PIF/README.md

 # PIF
 This site contains accompanying material to the paper:
-**New Formulations for Two Location Problems with Interconnected Facilities** Kuzbakov, Yerlan, and Ivana Ljubić.
-"New formulations for two location problems with interconnected facilities."
-European Journal of Operational Research (2023).
+Kuzbakov, Yerlan, and Ivana Ljubić. "**New formulations for two location problems with interconnected facilities.**" European Journal of Operational Research (2023).

 [https://doi.org/10.1016/j.ejor.2023.09.030](https://doi.org/10.1016/j.ejor.2023.09.030)